• A 22-year-old gunman armed with a rifle opened fire on patrons at Club Q late Saturday night.

 • The gunman is in custody and has been identified as Anderson Lee Aldrich, 22, of Colorado Springs.

-• A man by the same name was arrested in June 2021 on felony menacing and kidnapping charges, but no charges were pursued.
+• A man by the same name was arrested in June 2021 on felony menacing and kidnapping charges, but the case was later dismissed.

 COLORADO SPRINGS — A 22-year-old gunman walked into an LGBTQ night club in Colorado Springs late Saturday and opened fire on dancing patrons, killing at least five people and wounding 17 others before he was stopped by two clubgoers.
 One of the patrons wrested a handgun from the attacker and then pistol-whipped him with it, Colorado Springs’ mayor said.

 The shooting at Club Q lasted less than 10 minutes and became the latest episode of mass violence in Colorado.
 Authorities are investigating whether it constitutes a hate crime.

 The gunman, identified by police as Anderson Lee Aldrich, began shooting immediately after entering the club northeast of downtown Colorado Springs, Colorado Springs Police Chief Adrian Vasquez said at a news conference Sunday.
 The gunman carried a rifle and a handgun, police said.